Veterans Programs

 War Veterans Allowances

-This booklet provides a summary of the provisions found in several pieces of legislation affecting former and active members of the Canadian Forces.
-The War Veterans Allowance Act, the Civilian War Pensions and the Allowances Act are all summarized, in part or in whole in this booklet.
-Topics of interest to veterans and family members include eligibility, different allowances and possible rates of pay and general information.
+This booklet provides a summary of various pieces of legislation affecting former and active members of the Canadian Forces: the War Veterans Allowance Act, the Civilian War Pensions, and the Allowances Act.
+Topics of interest to veterans and family members include eligibility, differences in allowances and rates of pay, and general information.

 War Veterans Allowances and The Assistance Fund